Easter Islanders seek outside help for iconic statues 'leprosy'

 “I imagine that in a century more these Moai will basically be rectangular figures,” Tahira Edmunds, adviser to Chile’s National Forestry Corporation (CONAF) who has worked on cleaning the sculptures to remove the lichen, told Reuters during a visit to the island last month.

 Sonia Haoa, an archaeologist and Easter Island native, is compiling an inventory of its heritage, including the Moai.
-He estimates that about 70 percent of the more than 1,000 statues are affected by lichens.
+She estimates that about 70 percent of the more than 1,000 statues are affected by lichens.

 While the deterioration can appear shocking to visitors who flock to the remote volcanic island, located some 3,500 kilometers (2,200 miles) from mainland Chile, Haoa said it was still possible to save them, through laborious cleaning and coating with sealant chemicals to curb moisture and prevent the porous volcanic rock from collapsing.